 - The soft nipple leads to leaking sometimes.

 2. Joovy Boob Glass Bottles

-Best Glass Bottles for Colic and Gas
+Best Glass Baby Bottles for Colic and Gas

-Moms who have survived their baby’s colic recall those days as some of the most gruelling of their lives.
+Moms who have survived their baby’s colic recall those days as some of the most grueling of their lives.
 Colic can break even the most dedicated mothers out there.
 Finding a great bottle with anti-colic features can help reduce the gas and let both you and your baby enjoy some tear-free time.

 These Joovy Boob glass bottles come in a three-pack and they each hold 8 ounces.
 They have a one-piece Clear Flow vent that helps reduce the amount of air your baby gulps down, which will cut down the chances of developing colic.
 The vent is a snap to clean and great at preventing leaks.

 For added comfort and security, you’ll get a silicone sleeve with this set.
 Simply snap the sleeve in place over the bottle for a better grip and less chance of the glass breaking.